Lorti/manu.ninja/_drafts/2015-12-29-responsive-tables-for-humans-web-crawlers-and-screen-readers.md

 In contrast to some responsive table solutions this is also a real table, not a collection of elements made to look like a table.
 This is good for screen readers (and web crawlers), as they would simply serialize all your `<span>`{:.html} and `<div>`{:.html} elements.

-* **Flexible** – We get all the cool things tables give us for free, like being able to control text alignment via `vertical-align: top | middle | bottom;`{:.css} and the browser adjusting cell size to fit the content length.
+* **Flexible** – We get all the cool things tables give us for free, like being able to control text alignment via `vertical-align: top | middle | bottom;`{:.html} and the browser adjusting cell size to fit the content length.

 ## Code